pippinbarr/cart263-2020/slides/activity-pixel-painter/activity-pixel-painter.md

 ## 6. Painting

-Define a function called `paint()` with one parameter called `e` (for event) to change the color of a pixel.
+Define the function called `paint` __after__ `setup` with one parameter called `e` (for event) to change the color of a pixel.
 In the function:

 1. Create a new variable called `pixel` and store `e.target` in it (remember that `e.target` in an event handler like this one will have the element targeted by the event in it, i.e. the pixel on the page that was moused over)
 1. Set the pixel's background color to white.
 (Remember you need to access the `style` property of the pixel, and the `backgroundColor` property of the `style`.
-Remember you need to set the color using a string.)
+Remember you need to set the color using a string like `'white'`.)

 After this step, you should be able to move the mouse over the pixels on the page and see them change from black to white!